Trump and DeSantis meet privately for several hours in Miami - ExBulletin

 Trump and DeSantis meet privately for several hours in Miami

-Former President Trump and Florida Gov. Ron DeSantis met privately in Miami on Sunday, several Republicans with knowledge of the meeting confirmed to Fox News.
+MIAMI, Fla. – Former President Donald Trump and Florida Gov. Ron DeSantis met privately in Miami on Sunday, several Republicans with knowledge of the meeting confirmed to FOX News.

-During the hours-long meeting, DeSantis agreed to help Trump as the presumptive GOP presidential nominee tries to close his fundraising gap with President Biden in their 2024 election rematch, officials confirmed sources.
+During the hours-long meeting, DeSantis agreed to help Trump as the presumptive GOP presidential nominee tries to close his fundraising gap with President Joe Biden in their 2024 election rematch, confirmed the sources.

 DeSantis, who won convincingly for re-election in 2022 before unsuccessfully seeking the Republican nomination in the 2024 presidential election, has built a formidable network of wealthy donors who could be useful to Trump as the general election campaign intensifies.